awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeIndex.md

 Valid Values:` CREATING | ACTIVE | DELETING | FAILED | UPDATING | SYSTEM_UPDATING`

  ** [UpdatedAt](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-UpdatedAt"></a>
-The Unix datetime that the index was last updated\.
+The Unix when the index was last updated\.
 Type: Timestamp

  ** [UserContextPolicy](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-UserContextPolicy"></a>